BenYoss/Languine/README.md

   Once this command finishes its output, the webpack will create a ``bundle.js`` for the app to encode the data in the React files.

+  The app can then start locally.
+The Node server can start with the command ``npm start`` and the web-client by issuing ``npm run dev``.

   Database
   =======